Chen-GameD/EAE6320---GameEngine3D/README.md

 4. MyGame: The project folder I created to serve the game layer, which contains the BuildMyGameAssets and MyGame projects.

 5. Tools: It is used for projects of configuration files such as BuildMesh and Shader.
 Its functions are mainly to process some data and copy files (copy to the output folder after Build, which is used for game data).

+6. FinalGameProject: The project includes my final game.
+Use IMGUI to present pictures and follow my Audio System to make the BGM.

 ## Description